 In November 2014 Mick became Vice-Chair of the Board and held this role through to November 2016.

-Susan Murphy, Member of Finance & Audit Committee, joined the Board in March 2015.
-Susan is a tenant Board member who re-joined the Board in 2015 having previously served on the Board from November 2007 until February 2010, leaving to further her career in other fields at that time.
+Susan is a tenant who re-joined the Board in 2015 having previously served on the Board from November 2007 until February 2010, leaving to further her career in other fields at that time.

-Brendan Haigh, Member of Finance & Audit Committee, joined the Board in November 2015.
-He joined the Board in 2015 replacing a retired Independent Board member.
+Brendan Haigh, Member of the Audit Committee, joined the Board in November 2015.

 Cllr Brooks joined the Board in May 2015.
-She is retired, following a 41 year career in teaching, and was latterly Headteacher at a Primary School.
+She is retired, following a 41 year career in teaching, including Headteacher at a Primary School.
 She studied teaching in London, and undertook her Masters course at Sheffield University.

 She has a particular interest in housing matters, and is active on the Homes & Communities Committee for the District Council as well as being a Board member for NSH.
 Celia is supportive in developing local communities through different initiatives, and is currently Chair of Edwinstowe Parish Council.